ric0bc/fsnd_capstone/README.md

 ## Endpoints
 For all the endpoints you need to pass a valid access token to use the endpoints.

+To test the live application, replace `localhost:5000` with `https://fsndcapstone.herokuapp.com/`

 ### GET
 Get all movies